Kolkata Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Nationals of countries not eligible for e-Visa, or travelers requiring visa types not available as e-Visa (employment, student, journalist, etc.) must apply for a traditional visa at an Indian embassy, high commission, or consulate.
+Nationals not eligible for visa-free entry or the eVisa must apply for a traditional, sticker visa from an Indian embassy or consulate.

 Arrival Process